kubemq-io/charts/README.md

 # KubeMQ Charts
-KubeMQ is a Cloud Native, enterprise grade message broker for distributed services architecture.
+KubeMQ is a Cloud Native, enterprise grade message queue broker for distributed services architecture.

 KubeMQ is delivered as a small, lightweight Docker container, designed for any type of workload and architecture running in Kubernetes or any other containers orchestration system which support Docker.

+## HELM
+KubeMQ Helm charts required Helm v3.
+Please download/upgrade from [https://github.com/helm/helm](https://github.com/helm/helm)

 ## Add KubeMQ Helm Repository